510(k) submission preparation with laptop and paperwork.

 Your submission must include performance data that directly supports the safety and effectiveness of your device.
 A generic example can’t provide a blueprint for the specific bench, animal, or clinical testing you’ll need to conduct.
 Your substantial equivalence argument hinges on a detailed comparison to a predicate device, and that comparison is entirely unique to your product’s design and function.

-Navigating Industry-Specific Rules
+Handling Industry-Specific FDA Rules

 The FDA’s framework for 510(k)s is structured but not rigid.
 While the submission is generally broken down into 20 distinct sections, the content required for each section is highly dependent on your device type.
 The FDA publishes hundreds of guidance documents for specific device categories, from orthopedic implants to in-vitro diagnostics.
 A PDF example for a cardiovascular device won’t help you address the cybersecurity requirements for a new software-as-a-medical-device (SaMD) platform.